-- .Sec.
-4 CHANGING OF UMPIRE: Umpires may only be changed during a game by the Tournament Director, Tournament UIC, approval of the National Umpire-in-Chief or Executive Director for injury, illness or failure to perform their assigned duties as prescribed by this rule book and any additional special rule requirements. - Sec.
+Sec.
+4 CHANGING OF UMPIRE: Umpires may only be changed during a game by the Tournament Director, Tournament UIC, approval of the National Umpire-in-Chief or Executive Director for injury, illness or failure to perform their assigned duties as prescribed by this rule book and any additional special rule requirements.

+Sec.
 5 UMPIRES JUDGMENT: There shall be no appeal of any judgment call by an umpire on the grounds that he/she was not correct in his/her decision that a batted ball was fair or foul, a base runner was out or safe, a pitched ball was a ball or a strike, or any other play involving accuracy of a call.
 Any argument is grounds for a player or coach to be ejected from the game.
 No decision of an umpire shall be reversed, except when he/she is convinced it is in violation of a rule.
 If the manager, captain or either team seeks reversal of a decision based solely on an umpire's judgment, the umpire whose decision is in question, shall, if in doubt, confer with his/her associates before taking any action.
 But under no circumstances shall any player or person, other than the manager or captain of either team, have any legal right to protest any decision and seek its reversal on a claim that it is in conflict with these rules.
-Under no circumstances should any umpire seek to reverse a decision made by his/her associates, nor shall any umpire criticize or interfere with the duties of his/her associates unless asked to do so by his/her associate.
+Under no circumstances should any umpire seek to reverse a decision made by his/her associates unless asked to do so by his/her associate.